MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 byte order.
 Like an A or AAAA RRSet, the list of addresses represents an unordered collection, and clients SHOULD pick addresses to use in a random order.

-These parameters MAY be repeated multiple times within a record.
-When receiving such a record, clients SHOULD combine the sets of addresses.

 When selecting between IPv4 and IPv6 addresses to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.
 When only "ipv4hint" parameters are present, IPv6-only clients may synthesize